Abdulazeez1010/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-The eighth script creats a new global variable with the name BEST and value School The ninth script prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE The tenth script prints the result of POWER divided by DIVIDE, followed by a new line
+The eighth script creats a new global variable with the name BEST and value School The ninth script prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE The tenth script prints the result of POWER divided by DIVIDE, followed by a new line The eleventh scipt displays the result of BREATH to the power LOVE